-Payment standards are used to calculate the rent portion that the program participant will pay (Total Tenant Payment) and that SAHA will pay (Housing Assistance Payment).
-The payment standard reflects the maximum Housing Assistance Payment (HAP) that SAHA can pay based on the Fair Market Rents (FMR) annually established for the area by HUD.
+Payment standards are used to calculate the rent portion that the program participant will pay (Total Tenant Payment) and that Opportunity Home will pay (Housing Assistance Payment).
+The payment standard reflects the maximum Housing Assistance Payment (HAP) that Opportunity Home can pay based on the Fair Market Rents (FMR) annually established for the area by HUD.
 Payment standards are specified by bedroom size.

-After applicants are determined eligible for the program based on information stated in the waiting list application, SAHA will issue the family a Housing Choice Voucher Program voucher.
+After applicants are determined eligible for the program based on information stated in the waiting list application, Opportunity Home will issue the family a Housing Choice Voucher Program voucher.

-Housing Choice Voucher Program Voucher
+Housing Choice Voucher

 The voucher is the family's authorization to search for housing, which specifies the unit size for which the family qualifies, and includes both the date of voucher issuance and date of expiration.
 In addition, the voucher contains a brief description of how the program works and explains the family obligations under the program.
-The voucher is evidence that SAHA has determined the family to be eligible for the program, and that SAHA expects to have money available to subsidize the family if the family finds an appropriate unit.

-Vouchers are active for 60 days and expire on the expiration date.
+The voucher is evidence that Opportunity Home has determined the family to be eligible for the program, and that Opportunity Home expects to have money available to subsidize the family if the family finds an appropriate unit.
+Vouchers are active for 120 days and expire on the expiration date.
 The Request for Tenancy Approval (RTA) Form will not be accepted after the expired date.
-Voucher extensions may be granted on a case-by-case basis.
+Voucher extensions may be granted with proof of extenuating circumstances or an approved Reasonable Accommodation.